Thursday, December 18, 2025

 Today I decided to take a look at one of the original cuttings to see if it had rooted.
 No, it had not.
 There is still some green in the leaves and stem, but this cutting never sent out roots.

 That decided the fate of the other seven cuttings that had not been treated with the rooting hormone.
 They were discarded to make room for a larger pot for the treated cutting.
-This shows the original petunia pot (#1), which has bushed out several inches since it got a haircut a month ago, and the rooted cutting (#2) in its new pot.
+The first image is the roots of the treated cutting.
+The next image shows the original petunia pot (#1), which has bushed out several inches since it got a haircut a month ago, and the rooted cutting (#2) in its new pot.

 This new pot will live in the heated garage for the winter, but I did plant something in the unheated greenhouse today.
 I ordered a cheap mini-greenhouse (27.5x19x63 inches) to reside inside the big greenhouse to provide an even more sheltered environment for seed starting in the spring.
 I tested some arugula seeds for viability on Nov.
 15, and to my surprise some of them sprouted within three days.
 I didn't know what to do with them, so today I planted them in a tray and put them on a heat mat inside the mini-greenhouse.
 I'm interested in seeing how much (if any) the heat mat raises the temperature inside the mini.
 My concern is that on a sunny winter day, the mini will heat up even more than the greenhouse and fry whatever is inside.
 The fan has kicked in several times the past week.
 The greenhouse temperature reached 87 on Dec.
 15 when the outside temperature was 61.
 Yes, December 15th.